anrmathe/cmpm-121-f25-f1/README.md

   that would've costed us more time to implement/debug that wouldn't have been worth it in the end (considering our schedules + other classes).
 We were also thinking of implementing items that could lead to solving the puzzle more easily so that it isn't just plain sudoku (this is still in talks, though).
+Additionally, we began incorporating the 3D world and inventory, but we still plan to tie the two with the sudoku implementation itself.

 # Devlog Entry 1 - 11/21/2025